venkovic/julia-recycling-iterative-solvers/README.tex.md

 - `eigpcg` (`A`::SparseMatrixCSC{`T`}, `b`::Vector{`T`}, `x`::Vector{`T`}, `M`, `nvec`::`Int`, `spdim`::`Int`)

   Computes iterates of eigPCG (Stathopoulos & Orginos, 2010).
-Used at the beginning of a solving procedure of linear systems $$A x_s = b_s$$ with constant SPD matrix $$A$$ and SPD preconditioner $$M$$, and different right-hand sides $$b_s$$. eigPCG may be run once (or incrementally) to generate approximate least dominant right eigenvectors of $$M^{-1}A$$.
+Used at the beginning of a solving procedure of linear systems A xs = bs with constant SPD matrix A and SPD preconditioner M, and different right-hand sides $b_s$. eigPCG may be run once (or incrementally) to generate approximate least dominant right eigenvectors of $M^{-1}A$.
 These approximate eigenvectors are then used to generate a deflated initial guess with the Init-PCG algorithm.
 Incremental eigPCG should be used when the solve of the first system ends before accurate eigenvector approximations can be obtained by eigPCG, which then limits the potential speed-up obtained for the subsequent Init-PCG solves.
 See Examples for typical use and implementation of the Incremental eigPCG algorithm (Stathopoulos & Orginos, 2010).

 Returns: